Updated: Mar 26

 yoga, gentle mobility, and/or slow stretching exercises

-indulging in a trip to the salon to get your hair washed, or get a facial; or getting one of those dope old-school hot-towel shaves at your local barber
+indulging in a trip to the salon to get your hair washed, get a facial, or get one of those dope old-school hot-towel shaves at your local barber

 gentle swimming or water immersion (such as a hot tub)

 having sex (and here you thought getting healthy wouldn't be fun!)

 singing along to your favourite song (the breathing for singing competes with "anxious breathing"—and you end up diverting worry energy into belting out your power anthems)

 physical, non-competitive play, like dancing or tossing around a Frisbee